kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Native Image Is an Optimization Target, Not a Framework Law
+## Native Image Is an Optimization Target, Not a Framework Law { #native-image-optimization-target }

 A Kora service does not have to run as a Native Image.